MaggieMou/planned_projects/README.md

 # Planned Projects
 Here is a list of upcoming plugins and applications.
 If you want to add things, please make a new issue.
+At the top of the list are the "coming soon" descriptions of plugins I am currently working on, below that is a brainstorm of plugin ideas that have been suggested or that I am curious to try, but which are not currently in development.
+The coming soon section is in order of which one is most likely to come out first.

+## Coming Soon: VIBE_MACHINE (name might change) - instant vaporwave/plunderfonics-ifyer effect
+***This was commissioned by Synes*** - ***Almost complete!***

+VIBE_MACHINE is a badly behaved delay plugin, where the input is passed through three different delay lines, left, mid and right, each one is controlled by the same "length" knob, but has a different irrational proportion of whatever the "length" knob shows, so that it is futile to try and sync it with the project's tempo.
+This is very intentional, as it makes it sound quite granular.

+Additionally, each delay line has a playback speed which can be chosen from a list of musical combinations, and which affects the pitch of each delay line, creating shimmer-like effects, and making any attempt of syncing with the project tempo even harder.

+Within the feedback path of each delay line are: a tape wow kind of vibrato, saturation and diffusion.
+This quickly turns the delay into more of a granular smear of harmonics.

+As a twist, every control has obscure names so that you stop thinking technically and start actually listening to what you are doing, this feature can be disabled if you are a boring person.

+## Coming Soon: BUFFER_FUCK - audio buffer corruption effect.

 ## Coming Soon: MIKROSYN - lo-fi phase distortion monosynth
 MIKROSYN is in the planning phase, where is the plan?
 You are reading it right now.